garcia718gt4/Employee-Repository-API/README.md

-# FSJS-Project-5
+# API Request
- Public API Request
+Using an API to Create an Employee Directory